 No, my years of a normal, predictable, and blessed life mostly filled with joy and happiness with a few bumps in the road peppered in did not urge me into any reflection of who I was and how I was living nor prompt me to seek anything more.
 It was entirely due to my decade of despair and devastation.

-With wisdom comes humility in asking God what the purpose is of our trials and what lessons are we supposed to learn from them.
-When we come to the end of ourselves and stop doing it our way with our effort and allow God to mold and shape us through our trials into who He wants us to be in order to fulfill His will in our lives, we will indeed heal, grow and lead others to hope through their darkness.
+With wisdom comes humility in asking God what the purpose is of our trials and what lessons we are supposed to learn from them.
+We must come to the end of ourselves and stop doing things our way with our own effort.
+We must allow God to mold and shape us through our trials into who He wants us to be in order to fulfill His will in our lives.
+It is only then that we will heal and grow and be equipped to lead others to hope through their darkness.